MickaelGuilbeaud/PermissionTest/README.md

 This class does not handle :
 - Pre Android M versions.
 Version check is done in a single line and it can't be integrated to the API 23 process as there is no onRequestPermissionsResult method.
-- Multiple permission request.
-If some permissions are granted while other aren't, it's not possible to send a callback througth the onRequestPermissionResult with result for every permission.